What is the story of Valuxxo?

-I wanted to share my story to show everyone that no matter where you come from and what difficulties you face being yourself in life, there are steps you can take to overcome them.
+Sharing my story aims to show that obstacles can be overcome, no matter your background.
 My story was hard, but overcoming my challenges is what gave me the strength and ambition to start Valuxxo as a product of my genuine identity – including my sexuality and my passion and love for beauty, fashion, and skincare for men like me.

 As a teenager, I wasn’t much happier than I was as a child.
 I didn’t smile very often.
 I wasn’t living the kind of fun and carefree life that teenagers are supposed to have.
 I know that things could have been much worse than they were for me, but at that time, I didn’t think much about the world outside my life.
 All I could see was that I was stuck with my family, my poor situation at home, and my own issues.

 After a while, these problems began to express themselves in me as my own form of alcoholism, like my father before me.
 Almost every time I went out with friends, I ended up drinking more than I could handle.
 My problem with alcohol got so bad that it put me into a coma on three separate occasions.
 I knew deep down that I was abusing myself in this way because I still wasn’t happy.
 Alcohol was my easiest escape from the situation.
 It allowed me to temporarily forget about everything.
 Of course, that didn’t help.
 It only made things worse for me because I still had to deal with the reality of my life.